gnosis/prediction-market-agent/README.md

 - Split agent functionality into:
   1. Researcher: generates report from a market question
   2. Predictor: Generates a `p_yes`, `p_no` for the market, from which it places a bet.
+- Seeing some reponses like `Error: 401 Client Error: HTTP Forbidden for url` from web scraping tool (e.g. for Reuters).
+Look to improve.